 View and/or save video images.

-When integrated into a DVR/NVR (American Dynamics, Intevo, or Exacq), allow the management of the recordings of all the cameras using access system workstations.
+When integrated into a DVR/NVR (American Dynamics, INTEVO, or Exacq), allow the management of the recordings of all the cameras using access system EntraPass Workstations.

-When connected to a DVR/NVR (American Dynamics, Intevo, or Exacq), allow the orientation of all PTZ cameras directly using the workstation mouse of the access system.
+When connected to a DVR/NVR (American Dynamics, INTEVO, or Exacq), allow the orientation of all PTZ cameras directly using the EntraPass Workstation mouse of the access system.

-When connected to a DVR/NVR (American Dynamics, Intevo, or Exacq), allow the recovery and storage of selected videos to an independent server.
+When connected to a DVR/NVR (American Dynamics, INTEVO, or Exacq), allow the recovery and storage of selected videos to an independent server.

 The SMS shall offer the option to create four digit, five digit or six digit PIN for the cardholders.